digiltd/oh-rtd-test/Nest-Binding.md

 ## Item configuration

-In order to bind an item to a Nest Learning Thermostat's or Nest Protect's properties, you need to provide configuration settings.
-The easiest way to do so is to add some binding information in your item file (in the folder `configurations/items`).
+In order to bind an Item to a Nest Learning Thermostat's or Nest Protect's properties, you need to provide configuration settings.
+The easiest way to do so is to add some binding information in your Item file (in  `configurations/items/`).
 The syntax for the Nest binding configuration string is explained below.

-Nest bindings start with a `<`, `>` or `=`, to indicate if the item receives values from the API (in binding), sends values to the API (out binding), or both (bidirectional binding), respectively.
+Nest bindings start with a `<`, `>` or `=`, to indicate if the Item receives values from the API (in binding), sends values to the API (out binding), or both (bidirectional binding), respectively.

 The first character is then followed by a section between square brackets (\[and \] characters):